sgoettel/epistoMap_csv/README.md

 This script creates an interactive map visualization of letters sent between people from different locations unsing [Folium](https://python-visualization.github.io/folium/).
 It reads input data from a CSV file, processes it, and generates an HTML file containing the map with sender and receiver markers and polylines connecting them.

+>**Note** While it functions as intended, there are some areas for improvement and fine-tuning that I am working on as a beginner in this field.
+But since it is not that easy to get a "out of the box solution" for visualizing correspondence, I think it is still a good approach.
+If you would like to learn more about the features that I am working to implement and the challenges I am facing, please scroll down to the bottom of the page, otherwise: happy mapping!

 To run the script, simply execute it in your terminal or command prompt:

 `$ python3 epistoMap.py`